SquareGPS/navixy-api/docs/backend-api/resources/field_service/form/field-types.md

 }
 ```

 * `file_ids` - int array.
-Ids of the files which should be attached to this form field as value.
+IDs of the files which should be attached to this form field as value.
 Files must be
  uploaded before form submission.
 Only image files allowed.

 ***